CartoDB/academy/_app/_sql-postgis/03-joining-tables.md

 ## Summary

 Joining data in CartoDB is a very common task.
 Not all joins are equal though, and the one you use is going to depend a lot on your data and what you want to create.
-Here we are going to walk you through some common `JOIN` methods on CartoDB.
+Here we are going to walk you through some common `JOIN` methods in CartoDB.
 In each section we will show you how to join the data using SQL on-the-fly and then show you how to write the result of a join into your table.

 ## Join two tables by a shared value in each row